-You need to face the reality that systemic problems in the sales manager were probably caused by your mentoring … or lack of.
+You need to face the reality that systemic problems in the sales manager were probably caused by your mentoring … or lack of it.

 - Anna asks, ‘How involved should I be in decision-making so I know the decisions are solid for the business?’

 You’re not the “Chief Problem Solver.”
 As CEO, you need to enable your sales manager to think for themselves and learn key decision-making skills on their own, or else they will always be dependent on you.
 They must learn to think critically and come to the answer with me rather than immediately jumping to give it to them.

-What we do know is that hiring a sales manager that can deliver is a problem, as much as onboarding takes a lot of time and is key to long-term success.
+We know that hiring a sales manager who can deliver is a problem, as much as onboarding takes a lot of time and is key to long-term success.

 Once you have a new hire, there are two things you need to consider: